 What Does a Healthy Grocery List Look Like?

 A healthy grocery list contains plenty of fresh fruit and vegetables (that are currently in season!).
-A good selection on lean meats such as chicken breast, oily fish and low-fat dairy such as Greek Yogurt and Cottage Cheese.
+A good selection of lean meats such as chicken breast, and oily fish and low-fat dairies such as Greek Yogurt and Cottage Cheese.

 Of course in the past, a healthy grocery list meant an expensive grocery shop.
 But if you stick to these healthy options that are low in cost – you can significantly reduce your shopping total and still get all the health benefits.
 So these are the must-have items to include in your next grocery shop!

 Stocking Your Pantry with Budget Ingredients

 If you stock your pantry with good, healthy and inexpensive ingredients, you will always have a meal on hand and a snack to grab.
 Cooking is always simpler and easier when you have the right ingredients on hand.

 For a free copy of our ‘Ultimate Essential Pantry Staples Shopping List’ – just click here.
 Of course not everyone will love every item on the list, you need to customise it to your taste and cooking style!